Azure/azure-search-vector-samples/demo-python/readme.md

 # Readme: Generate embeddings using OpenAI with Python

-The notebook in this repository contains Python code used to create vectorized data that can be indexed in a search index.
-There are no calls to Cognitive Search, but it does use Azure OpenAI to generate embeddings for title and content fields.
-You'll need access to Azure OpenAI to run this demo.
+The notebooks in this repository contain Python code used to create vectorized data that can be indexed in a search index.
+There are two notebooks:

-The code reads the text-sample.json file, which contains the input data for which embeddings need to be generated.
++ **text-openai-embedding.ipynb** generates embeddings using the text-embedding-ada-002 model on Azure OpenAI

-When you finish the steps, the output is combination of human readable text and embeddings that can be pushed to a search index.
++ **demo-python\code\text-semantic-kernel-embedding.ipynb** generates embeddings *and* creates and loads an index on Azure Cognitive Search

 ## Prerequisites